percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: value of :variable:`evs.keepalive_period`

-This variable is used for development purposes and shouldn't be used by regular users.
+This variable is used for development purposes and should not be used by regular users.

 .. variable:: evs.debug_log_mask